alcantariel/ocp-java-17/Chapter 01/README.md

 An identifier is the name of a variable, method, class, interface or package.

-The rules for identifiers for variables apply to all of the other types that we are free to name.
+The rules for identifiers for variables apply to all the other types that we are free to name.

 There are only four rules to remember for legal identifiers: